The Digital Painting Medium

 So Why Choose Digital for Your Medical Illustrations

-Using a computer to create an illustration can have its advantages, as illustrations will be easy to optimise for use in digital formats for use in printing, websites, iBooks, Android, App and animation.
+Using used a digital medium to draw and paint an illustration can have its advantages, as illustrations will be easy to optimise for use in digital formats for use in printing, websites, iBooks, Android, App and animation.

 The technology of digital art is a very exciting medium, and our technique is to produce artwork that has a clean and precise look about it, ideal for intricate anatomical subjects.